nfo/nicolasfouche.com/index.md

 Ouch.
 Too long to list after 15 years working on so many projects.

-These days, I build stream processing platforms with Apache Spark, Apache Samza and/or custom components in Lua, Node.js or Go, storing their data in Aerospike, MemSQL, Cassandra, Kafka, and MongoDB.
+These days, I build scalable and resilient stream processing platforms with Apache Spark, Apache Samza and/or custom components in Lua, Node.js or Go, storing their data in Aerospike, MemSQL, Cassandra, Kafka, and MongoDB.
 I design, code, deploy and operate these platforms on bare-metal, AWS or Azure.

 I am the author of a few web applications powered by Ruby on Rails, Node.js and Lua/OpenResty, all served by nginx.